name-ethnicity-classifier/nec-experiments/README.md

 - nationalities with a very specific name-type (like chinese) have more dense clusters and/or are more distant from the middle

-Dear Prof. Ph.D.
-Jinhyuk Lee

-As part of a social science paper, we are working on a similar task for the classification of name nationalities as you and your colleagues published in 2017.
-Since the technical part of our work will be similar to yours, we have implemented your architecture and are trying to replicate your results.
-Although we seem to have a much larger data set, it seems impossible to achieve an accuracy of ~82% for 127 countries.
-Since many of the nationalities you selected speak the same language and the amount of classes seem to be quite many for such a classification task, we wanted to ask you if we understood you correctly: Your team trained the model on the 127 nationalities (which are represented here: https://github.com/jhyuklee/ethnicity-tensorflow/blob/master/data/cleaned/country_to_idx.txt) and achieved an accuracy of 82?
-We would be grateful if you could perhaps give us some important hints and tips to increase our model to your achieved performance.

-With best regards,
-Theodor Peifer